Tonate/master/README.md

 # twa-template
-> Starter template for a new TWA interacting with the TON blockchain
+> Starter template for a new TWA interacting with the TON blockchain.

 # Overview
 The project is highly-opinionated, and there are many other alternate routes it could have taken.
 Some examples: